 A mission statement is defined as an organization’s core purpose and focus that normally remains unchanged over time.
+In addition, a mission statement can be a powerful tool that can guide your business to success.

-What are some other reasons your small business needs a mission statement?
+So, what are some other reasons your small business needs a mission statement?

 Brand Awareness